Universities Step Up and Commit to Challenging Inequality

 Posted by Steve Dubb on August 23, 2016

-Earlier this year, Campus Compact—a group that brings together 1,100 colleges and universities to advance civic responsibility—held its 30th annual conference, at which it called on member campuses to develop Civic Action plans to embrace a set of five community commitments.
-These are to co-create mutually respectful partnerships with community groups, prepare students for lives of engaged citizenship, contribute to the health and strength of surrounding communities, challenge inequality, and affirm the public purpose of higher education.
+Earlier this year, Campus Compact—a group that brings together 1,100 colleges and universities to advance civic responsibility—held its 30th annual conference where it called on member campuses to develop Civic Action plans to embrace a set of five community commitments.
+Those include co-creating mutually respectful partnerships with community groups, preparing students for lives of engaged citizenship, contributing to the health and strength of surrounding communities, challenging inequality, and affirming the public purpose of higher education.

 So far, over 400 member institutions have signed on.
 Three regional gatherings, each expected to attract 100 university participants or more, are scheduled this fall and are designed to spur action plan development on these community commitments.
 Additionally, Campus Compact has created a set of knowledge hub websites to provide further resources, including one on anchor mission strategies that I developed and one on assessing engagement developed by the directors of Campus Compact’s Missouri and Indiana chapters.

 For those working to build community wealth, the commitment language is highly encouraging.

 For example, the phrase “place based” appears prominently in one of the core commitments, which states: “We embrace our responsibilities as place-based institutions, contributing to the health and strength of our communities—economically, socially, environmentally, educationally, and politically.”
 Member universities also pledge “to challenge the prevailing social and economic inequalities that threaten our democratic future.”